EventsBack to calendar

 This panel will explore efforts to create intentional communities based on participants' visions of just and harmonious social relationships.
 Often described as “utopian,” these movements have focused on realizing revolutionary visions on a small scale in the “here and now,” and were envisioned by participants as an opportunity to live rightly even within a larger oppressive society.
 Recognizing the complicated social realities in which such movements have always been embedded, this event places practitioners and scholars in critical conversation about the movements' premises, challenges, contradictions, blind spots, impacts, and transformative potentials.

-Presenters include Jasmine Burems, Wildseed Community Farm and Healing Village; Kate Daloz, author of We Are As Gods: Back to the Land in the 1970s on the Quest for a New America; Lior Libman, Binghamton University and a historian of the kibbutz; and Ousmane Power-Green, Clark University and the David Ruggles Center and author of Against Wind and Tide: The African American Struggle against the Colonization Movement.
+Presenters include Jasmine Burems, Wildseed Community Farm and Healing Village; Kate Daloz, Columbia University and author of We Are As Gods: Back to the Land in the 1970s on the Quest for a New America; Lior Libman, Binghamton University and a historian of the kibbutz; and Ousmane Power-Green, Clark University and the David Ruggles Center and author of Against Wind and Tide: The African American Struggle against the Colonization Movement.

 Free and open to the public.
 Book signing to follow.